You Are Not Alone

 The death of a loved one can be one of the most challenging, confusing and difficult experiences we encounter throughout our lifetime.
 The resulting grief and the wide variety of emotional experiences can be debilitating at times and may change often and quickly.
 Individual counseling can offer support and guidance in reflecting on and expressing your experiences during grief.
 It is important to be able to recognize grief and its impact on our lives and well-being so we can explore how to best support ourselves and let others in our lives who love us know how they can support us throughout this difficult time.
 Expressing our emotions and experiences also serves to allow us to externalize them which may provide some semblance of relief during a very emotionally challenging time.

-Please call our bereavement center at 973-948-2283 to speak with a counselor with any questions you may have regarding our individual counseling or to schedule an appointment.
+Please call our bereavement center at 973-948-2283 to speak with a specialist with any questions you may have regarding our individual counseling or to schedule an appointment.

 Coping with Loss Support Group